hmol/LinkCrawler/README.md

 # LinkCrawler
 Simple C# console application that will crawl the given webpage for image-tags and hyperlinks.
 If some of them is not working (HttpStatusCode >= 300), an message will be sent to slack.
-Also request-information on all urls will be written to console output.
+Also response status will be written to console output.

 ## App.Settings